HarryJamesGreenblatt/A-Riff-In-React/docs/02-architecture.md

 ## Overview

 - **Component-based structure**: All UI and logic are organized into reusable components and feature modules.
-- **Container Apps**: Containerized Express API with TypeScript running on Azure Container Apps.
-- **Static Web Apps**: React frontend hosted on Azure Static Web Apps.
+- **Containerized Architecture**: Express API deployed as a container on Azure Container Apps with React frontend on Static Web Apps.
 - **Hybrid persistence**: Demonstrates integration with both Azure SQL Database (for structured data) and Cosmos DB (for flexible, real-time data).
 - **External Authentication**: Microsoft Entra External ID for customer identity management.
-- **Azure-ready**: Designed for seamless deployment with CI/CD via GitHub Actions.
+- **Azure-ready**: Designed for seamless deployment to Azure with modern containerized approach.

 ## Azure Infrastructure Architecture